Redback-Operations/redback-documentation/docs/project-1/MQTTtoSerialCommunication_Markdown.md

-Code Example for Main Loop with Error Handling:
+##Code Example for Main Loop with Error Handling:

 In this example:

-·   	The main loop continuously calls <code>ButtonTest</code> to read button states and send them over the serial connection.
+·   	The main loop continuously calls '''ButtonTest''' to read button states and send them over the serial connection.

-·   	If a <code>serial.SerialException</code> occurs (e.g., due to disconnection), it is caught, and the script attempts to reinitialize the serial connection by finding the port again and reopening it.
+·   	If a '''serial.SerialException''' occurs (e.g., due to disconnection), it is caught, and the script attempts to reinitialize the serial connection by finding the port again and reopening it.

-·   	The outer <code>try</code> block handles general exceptions, ensuring that any other errors are caught and handled gracefully.
+·   	The outer '''try''' block handles general exceptions, ensuring that any other errors are caught and handled gracefully.

-·   	The <code>KeyboardInterrupt</code> exception ensures that the GPIO pins are cleaned up and the serial connection is closed when the script is interrupted.
+·   	The '''KeyboardInterrupt''' exception ensures that the GPIO pins are cleaned up and the serial connection is closed when the script is interrupted.

 Handling serial port changes dynamically involves:

-·   	Dynamic Port Detection: Using <code>serial.tools.list_ports</code> to list and identify available serial ports based on specific criteria (e.g., containing "USB" or "ACM").
+·   	Dynamic Port Detection: Using '''serial.tools.list_ports''' to list and identify available serial ports based on specific criteria (e.g., containing "USB" or "ACM").

 ·   	Robust Initialization: Establishing the serial connection using the detected port and handling exceptions to ensure the connection can be reestablished if it changes.